-Tornado rips through parts of south Mississippi, killing 4
+4 dead after tornado rips through south Mississippi

 The National Weather Service said three to five inches of rain have already fallen, raising the risk of flooding.
 More rain — one to two inches — is possible.

-The Mississippi Highway Patrol is reporting Interstate 59 north of Hattiesburg is closed due to debris.
+The Mississippi Highway Patrol reported Interstate 59 north of Hattiesburg was closed due to debris.
 Downed power lines and debris have been reported over a wide area.
 The public is asked to avoid travelling.

 Flynn said the tornado touched down in Lamar, plowed through Forrest and then struck Perry before dissipating.